naughtyduk/dropify-promo/docs-src/index.md

 Welcome to the DROPIFY® docs.

-This site is powered by VitePress and will be published under `/docs` so your existing landing page remains at `/`.
+This site is powered by VitePress at the root.
+Your original marketing homepage lives at `/home/`.